 Treatment options for multiple sclerosis (MS) include injections, infusions, and oral medications.
-While these medications cannot cure MS, they can help manage the symptoms, prevent disease flares, and improve a person’s quality of life.
+These treatments help to manage MS symptoms.

 MS is a disease of the central nervous system (CNS), which includes the brain and spinal cord.
 In MS, the immune system mistakenly attacks the myelin sheath, which is the fatty material that surrounds and protects the nerves.
 This process impedes communication between the brain and the rest of the body, causing various symptoms such as movement and coordination issues.